 Stephen Braun, The Hoarder, 2009, raku ceramics, 24 x 30 x 8 inches.
-Clinging to the same mentality at the root cause of the crises.

 The pressure to act according to these grand-yet-contradictory narratives is pervasive, which means compliance is near-universal.
 Witness the charades played by world leaders and diplomats at decades of climate conferences, giving lip service to fossil fuel phase-out while maintaining the techno-growth-extraction paradigm – essentially mocking the stated climate goals by clinging to the same mentality at the root cause of the crisis.
 Does anyone think this year’s climate conference, COP26 in Glasgow will play out differently?

 Why are people so willing to surrender their agency?
 Society is captivated by a grand bargain described by social critic Lewis Mumford in his 1964 essay “Authoritarian and Democratic Technics”:

 The bargain … takes the form of a magnificent bribe … each member of the community may claim every material advantage … food, housing, swift transportation, instantaneous communication, medical care, entertainment, education.
 But on one condition: that one must not merely ask for nothing that the system does not provide, but likewise agree to take everything offered … Once one opts for the system no further choice remains.